jasonthorpebuchanan/jasonthorpebuchanan.github.io/_works/all-forgetting-is-retrieval.md

 photosFolder: all-forgetting-is-retrieval
 purchase: "Digital Score PDF: $19.95, Score, Parts (RENTAL ONLY), and Max Patch: $129.95"
 contact: jasontbuchanan[at]gmail.com
+awards: "Commissioned by Thailand New Music & Arts Symposium"
+dedication: "For the TACETi Ensemble"
+premiere: "Thailand New Music and Arts Symposium, Bangkok Arts and Culture Centre, Thailand - July 7, 2019"

 ---
 SCORE AND RECORDING COMING SOON